imorfie/battleship/README.md

 battleship
 ==========

-An implementation of the game battleship written using Object Oriented Javascript.
+An implementation of the game battleship written using JavaScript.
 Uses the Jasmine library for unit testing.

 Still a work in progress.